-Cybersecurity and Operational RiskInformation and technology systems relied upon by the Investment Funds, GCMLP, any service providers (including, but not limited to, accountants, custodians, transfer agents, administrators, distributors and other financial intermediaries) and/or the issuers of securities in which the Investment Funds or Fund invest may be vulnerable to damage or interruption from computer viruses, network failures, computer and telecommunication failures, infiltration by unauthorized persons, security breaches, usage errors, power outages and catastrophic events such as fires, tornadoes, floods, hurricanes and earthquakes.
+With the increased use of technologies, such as mobile devices and "cloud"-based service offerings and the dependence on the Internet and computer systems to perform necessary business functions, the Fund and the Investment Funds' service providers are susceptible to operational and information or cybersecurity risks that could result in losses to the Fund, the Investment Funds and its shareholders.
+Information and technology systems relied upon by the Investment Funds, GCMLP, any service providers (including, but not limited to, accountants, custodians, transfer agents, administrators, distributors and other financial intermediaries) and/or the issuers of securities in which the Investment Funds or Fund invest may be vulnerable to damage or interruption from computer viruses, network failures, computer and telecommunication failures, infiltration by unauthorized persons, security breaches, usage errors, power outages and catastrophic events such as fires, tornadoes, floods, hurricanes and earthquakes.
+Cyber-attacks can also be carried out in a manner that does not require gaining unauthorized access, such as causing denial-of-service attacks on the service providers' systems or websites rendering them unavailable to intended users or via "ransomware" that renders the systems inoperable until appropriate actions are taken.
 Although measures to manage risks relating to these types of events have been implemented, if these systems are compromised, become inoperable for extended periods of time or cease to function properly, significant investment may be required to fix or replace them.
 The failure of these systems and/or of disaster recovery plans could cause significant interruptions in the operations of the Investment Funds, the Fund, GCMLP, service providers and/or issuers of securities in which the Investment Funds or Fund invest and may result in a failure to maintain the security, confidentiality or privacy of sensitive data, including personal information relating to Shareholders (and the beneficial owners of Shareholders), misuse of confidential or proprietary information, and theft of assets.
-The failure of these systems, include cyber-events, have the potential to affect materially the Fund and the Adviser's relationships with accounts, Shareholders, clients, customers, employees, products, and service providers.
+The failure of these systems, including cyber-events, have the potential to affect materially the Fund and the Adviser's relationships with accounts, Shareholders, clients, customers, employees, products, and service providers.
 The Fund has established risk management systems reasonably designed to seek to reduce the risks associated with such system failures and cyber-events.
 Such a failure could cause reputational harm subjecting such entities and their respective affiliates to legal claims or otherwise affect their business and financial performance.
 There is no guarantee that the Fund will be able to prevent or mitigate the impact of system failures or cyber-events.
-The Fund and the Investment Funds are exposed to operational risk arising from a number of factors, including, but not limited to human error, processing and communication errors, errors of the fund's service providers, counterparties, or other third parties, failure or inadequate processes and technology or system failures.
-Manager Risks Generally, the risks associated with the Fund's investments with Investment Managers includes: an Investment Manager's dependence on a strictly limited number of key professionals; significant structural changes in an Investment Manager's operations; fraud or misrepresentation on the part of an Investment Manager or its personnel; • an Investment Manager's failure to comply with applicable legal, registration, tax or regulatory requirements; human error and poor judgment on the part of an Investment Manager's personnel; and systems malfunctions and other operational failures.
-Regulatory Risks Generally, the risks associated with: investing both in unregulated entities and in securities sold in unregistered offerings; • the Adviser, the Distributor, the Selling Agents, the Fund, the Investment Managers and the Investment Funds operating in a changing regulatory environment, including the risks of regulatory inquiries, new legislation, new regulations and government intervention; and the Fund needing to comply with numerous regulations restricting its offering procedures.
-Investment Fund Concentration Risk At times, an Investment Fund's investments may be concentrated in a particular industry or economic sector of the economy.
-This means that the Fund's performance could be more volatile than anticipated.
-The Fund may be more susceptible to the impact of market, economic, regulatory and other factors than other types of investments.
-Furthermore, the Fund's investment in a limited number of Investment Funds could result in greater volatility than if it invested in a broader range of Investment Funds.
-The Fund, at the time of investment, will not invest more than 25% of the value of its total assets in Investment Funds that focus on investing in any single industry.